jampez77/RoyalMail/api.md

 ### API Documentation - Anonymized Version

-Below is an anonymized version of the API documentation you provided.
+Below is an anonymized version of the API documentation.
 Sensitive information like API keys, tokens, and personal data has been replaced with placeholders.

 ## Event Codes